MinhCrafters/bad-apple-in-python/README.md

 # Bad Apple!! in Python

-Made by me.
-Original by Foxy.

-nah it just a bad apple video on a terminal.
+it's a bad apple video on a terminal. that's it.